Only Premium Users can view the Question

 Take the minimum of these options

-Store the result in dp[i]
+Store the result in dp[i] and return it.

 #include<bits/stdc++.h>